Quantum autoencoders using mixed reference states: Methods

-For the compression task, we consider spin chain models with Chains with Heisenberg coupling are known to be controllable given at least two noncommuting controls acting on the first or the last spin in the chain \cite{burgarth2009local,wang2016subspace}, we exert control fields on the first two qubits towards $X$ and $Y$ directions \cite{dong2023learning}, with the control Hamiltonian as $H_c=\sum_{k=0,1} (u_k^x\sigma_k^x+u_k^y \sigma_k^y)$.
 As such, there are four control fields to be designed.
-We use piece-wise control fields, which means that the total control time $T$ is equally divided into different periods, with each having $dt=T/N$ duration times.
+We use piece-wise control fields, which means that the total control time $T$ is equally divided into different periods, with each having $\rm{dt}=T/N$ duration times.
 In this work, the total control time $T=20$ is equally divided into 100 pieces.
 The bound of control fields is set as $[-10,10]$.
-Then, the encoding map for QAEs can be obtained by $U_e=U(T)$ following Eq. (\ref{eq: unitary propagator}).
+Then, the encoding map for QAEs can be obtained by $U_{\rm e} =U(T)$ following Eq.~(\ref{eq: unitary propagator}).